Nicole Byer: Personal life

 Byer supports body positivity and stated in an interview with Brit+Co, "Body positivity, to me, means you accept the body that you're in...
 And if you want to change it, you can, but you should love the skin that you're in currently, forever.
 Because everyone is beautiful.
 No one's truly ugly.
 You're always beautiful to somebody, and you're always ugly to somebody."

 On her sexual orientation, Byer has said that she "doesn't identify as straight", but is uncomfortable with the labels "bisexual" or "queer."
 She has stated on her podcast Why Won't You Date Me? that she is open to dating people of any gender, and has dated men and women in the past.

-She lives in Los Angeles with her two rescue dogs named Clyde and Charlie.
+She lives in Los Angeles with her rescue dog, Clyde.
 She previously lived with fellow comedian John Milhiser.

 Byer was diagnosed with attention deficit hyperactivity disorder as an adult.